Five Ways to Heal Your Menstrual Cycle

 What is awaiting full completion, or are you missing some parts of the completion process for something to be fully ended?
 What keeps repeating or carrying itself over from cycle to cycle that hasn’t yet been fully addressed?
 What old story, issue or pattern is showing itself for a more thorough release, or a deeper level of healing?

 Dark Red, crimson, or purple blood, lots of clots/uterine tissue, or heavy bleeding – This is a sign of stagnation or tension, or both.
 The darkening colour of the blood is due to poorly oxygenated blood, meaning the blood is older, thickened, or moving too slowly.
-Heavy bleeding (total blood loss volume >80ml) can have many potential causes but can coincide with darker coloured blood.
+Heavy bleeding (a rough measure for heavy bleeding is a total blood loss volume >80-100ml) can have many potential causes but can coincide with darker coloured blood.

 (See the information under the stagnation and tension headings above, as they go hand in hand with this type of bleeding.)
 Is there something that has been building up that needs to be broken down into small parts to be properly addressed?
 What is accumulating in your life that could do with some spring cleaning or re-prioritising?
 Do you have good energetic boundaries in place, or do you find yourself giving more than you should be or are aware of?
 Where in your life are you giving too much which results in you being depleted?